Unfortunately, many otherwise-healthy dogs have to contend with dog food sensitivities leading mild to moderate digestive problems.

 Ingredients: Turkey, Turkey Broth, Potatoes, Flaxseed (source of Omega 3 and 6 Fatty Acids), Pea Protein, Fish Oil (source of Omega 3 Fatty Acids), Pumpkin, Guar Gum, Potassium Chloride, Salt, Carrageenan, Cassia Gum, Cranberries, Blueberries, Choline Chloride, Mixed Tocopherols, Glucosamine Hydrochloride, Chondroitin Sulfate, Vitamin E Supplement, L-Ascorbyl-2-Polyphosphate (source of Vitamin C), Zinc Amino Acid Chelate, Iron Amino Acid Chelate, Copper Amino Acid Chelate, Manganese Amino Acid Chelate, Sodium Selenite, Thiamine Mononitrate (Vitamin B1), Cobalt Amino Acid Chelate, Niacin Supplement (Vitamin B3), Calcium Pantothenate (Vitamin B5), Vitamin A Supplement, Riboflavin Supplement (Vitamin B2), Biotin (Vitamin B7), Vitamin B12 Supplement, Potassium Iodide, Pyridoxine Hydrochloride (Vitamin B6), Vitamin D3 Supplement, Folic Acid (Vitamin B9).

-Instead, it is a catch-all term applied to dogs who suffer from a variety of ailments, which generally occur within about 1 to 12 hours following a meal.
+Instead, it is a catch-all term applied to dogs who suffer from a variety of ailments, which generally occur within about 1 to 12 hours after eating a meal.

-Some of the most common symptoms include:
+Some of the most common symptoms your adult dog or puppy is dealing with food sensitivities include:

 Make sure to consult your vet if you suspect that your dog has a sensitive stomach.
 He or she will not only be able to help you treat the issue but distinguish it from more serious conditions too.

 Some recipes try to improve the digestibility of their food in only one or two ways, while others incorporate as many different stomach-soothing strategies as possible in their formulas to help attain the best results.

-Some ingredients are simply easier for dogs to digest than others.
-For example, corn and wheat are difficult for a lot of dogs to digest, as are cruciferous vegetables, such as broccoli or cabbage.
+For example, carbohydrates such as corn and wheat are difficult for a lot of dogs to digest, as are cruciferous vegetables, such as broccoli or cabbage.

 However, a number of ingredients are at the opposite side of the digestibility spectrum and are typically very easy on a dog’s system and rarely produce problems.

-In contrast to the easily digested ingredients detailed above, dogs can also benefit from indigestible ingredients – better known as fiber.
+In contrast to the easily digested ingredients detailed above, dogs can also benefit from eating indigestible ingredients – better known as fiber.